SeriousGuy888/time-convert/README.md

  A NodeJS package for converting seconds to formatted time!
  Time can be converted and returned in JSON format, in words, and more.

+ *It's also written really stupidly and I might rewrite it at some point.*

 # Intallation
  `npm i seconds-time-formatter`